dalegaspi/bu-ms-s4-tp/doc/project_documentation.md

 The constructs reads every line and converts it into array of Integer of size 4, then creates the `Process` instance (for each line processed) using the `Process(Integer... ids)` constructor.
 The list is then passed as paramter for the `ProcessList` constructor to create the final list.

+### ProcessScheduler

+This is the class that ties it all together, the actual object that represents the scheduler.
+This has the `simulate` method that loads the processes metadata from file to create the `Process` objects, create the `ProcessList` and then creates the internal `PriorityQueue` and simulate the process scheduling based on the provided data.

 ### Custom Comparator and the Priority Queue

 Prior to Java 8, you will need to define a `Comparator<T>` to create the `PriorityQueue<T>`, and for this  case this would look like this: